h2oai/steam/README.md

 	- steam--linux-amd64.tar.gz
 	- automl-hdp2.2.jar

-2. Copy the **automl-hdp2.2.jar** file to your local machine.
-This engine is required in order to run any AutoML jobs in Steam.

-		scp <user>@<domain>:./automl-hdp2.2.jar .

 3. On the YARN machine, change directories to the Steam directory, then set up the Jetty server using one of the following methods:

 		cd steam--linux-amd64/steam